VAIL BACKCOUNTRY SKIING – QUICK INFO

 VAIL BACKCOUNTRY SKIING

 Vail, Colorado is a top international skiing destination with world-renowned skiing, both within and out-of-bounds.
-Our backcountry skiing and snowboarding trips allow for an unparalleled experience of the Rocky Mountains, where pristine bowls and fresh lines await.
+Our backcountry skiing trips allow for an unparalleled experience of the Rocky Mountains, where pristine bowls and fresh lines await.
 Ascend through alpine meadows, enjoy breathtaking scenery and glide down untracked lines in the peaceful quiet of Colorado’s backcountry.

 BOOKING / MORE INFO